baimont/documentation/content/applications/finance/accounting/others/adviser/budget.rst

 Budgetary positions are lists of accounts for which you want to keep budgets (typically expense or income accounts).
-They need to be defined so Odoo can know it which accounts he needs to go get the budget information.
+They need to be defined so Odoo can know which accounts are needed to get the budget information.

 The budgetary positions act as a type of restriction on what can be recorded